Remote Electrical Tilt Optimization via Safe Reinforcement Learning: Background

 \subsection{Network environment model}

-We consider a geographical area covered by a sectorized mobile network environment containing $\mathcal{B}$ Base Stations (BSs) and $\mathcal{C}$ cells.
-The network environment is populated by $\mathcal{U}$ UEs, uniformly distributed in the considered area.
+We consider a geographical area covered by a sectorized mobile network environment containing $\mathcal{B}$ BSs and $\mathcal{C}$ cells.
+The network environment is populated by $\mathcal{U}$ UE, uniformly distributed in the considered area.
 Time is indexed by $t = 1,2,\dots$, and $\theta_{t,c}$, represented in Fig. \ref{fig:downtilt}, denotes the \textit{downtilt} of the antenna at time $t$ and for cell $c$.

-The RET problem formulation used in this paper follows previous works in the literature based on \textit{Coverage-Capacity Optimization} (CCO) \cite{Buenostado17, Vannella20}.
+The RET problem formulation used in this paper follows previous works in the literature based on Coverage-Capacity Optimization (CCO) \cite{Buenostado17, Vannella20}.
 The goal in CCO is to maximize both network \textit{coverage} and \textit{capacity}, while minimizing inter-cell \textit{interference}.
+We model such interference term through the \textit{quality} KPI.

-The \textit{coverage} KPI measures to which extent the area of interest is covered with a minimum level of Reference Signal Received Power (RSRP).
-The \textit{capacity} KPI measures the amount of UEs that the cell can handle simultaneously (e.g., in terms of calls) with a reference bit rate.
+The \textit{coverage} KPI measures to which extent the area of interest is adequately covered by the network and is computed using measurements of the Reference Signal Received Power (RSRP) and the Radio Resource Control (RRC) failure rate.
+The \textit{capacity} KPI measures the amount of UE that the cell can handle simultaneously (e.g., in terms of number of calls) with a reference bit rate.
 We consider the network measurements for capacity and coverage KPIs to be collected at time $t$ and for cell $c$, and we denote them by $\textsc{Cov}_{t,c}$ and $\textsc{Cap}_{t,c}$ respectively.
-The downtilt determines a trade-off between coverage and capacity: low values of downtilt result in a larger covered area and smaller capacity due to lower signal power received.
-In contrast, high values of downtilt result in a smaller covered area and the possibility of creating \textit{coverage holes} in the cells, but leading to increased capacity.
+The downtilt determines a trade-off between coverage and capacity: low downtilt values result in a larger covered area and smaller capacity due to lower signal power received; in contrast, high downtilt values result in a smaller covered area with increased capacity, but it risks to create \textit{coverage holes} in the cells.
 The joint optimization of these mutually opposed KPIs ensures that the targeted area remains covered while maximizing the capacity.
 It is critical to note that the cell's performance is strongly influenced by the downtilt of neighboring cells, that introduce coupled interference between cells.
 In our formulation, the effect of negative interference from neighboring cells is modeled by the \textit{quality} KPI, denoted as $\textsc{Qual}_{t,c}$ at time $t$ and for cell $c$.
+Quality is calculated using the \textit{cell overshooting} and \textit{cell overlapping} indicators defined in \cite{Buenostado17}, which in turn depends on measurements of the RSRP level differences between a cell $c$ and its neighbors.

 In this paper, we consider the class of RET control strategies whose input consists of the \textit{downtilt}, \textit{coverage}, \textit{capacity}, and \textit{quality} KPIs for cell $c$ and time step $t$, and whose output consists of one between the actions \textit{increase the downtilt}, \textit{decrease the downtilt}, or \textit{keep the same downtilt}.
 The RET control strategy manages the antenna tilt on a cell-by-cell basis and is global, i.e., the same control strategy is executed independently for all cells $c = 1,\dots, \mathcal{C}$.